lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/06-support.rst

 For all changes, see https://git.beagleboard.org/beaglev-ahead/beaglev-ahead.
 Versions released into production are noted below.

-.. table:: BeagleV Ahead board change history
+.. table:: BeagleV-Ahead board change history

     +---------+------------------------------------------------------------+----------------------+-------+
     | Rev     | Changes                                                    | Date                 | By    |